localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 Chaos engineering is a practice focused on improving system resilience by intentionally introducing disruptions.
 To support this, we're introducing a new **Chaos Engineering** dashboard in the LocalStack Web Application.
 This feature allows users to conduct fault injection experiments within their application stack.
 The dashboard offers various Fault Injection Simulator (FIS) experiment options, such as:

-- **500 Internal Error**: This experiment randomly terminates incoming requests and returns an `Internal error` with a response code of 500.
+- Disrupt a percentage of all incoming requests and return 500 errors instead.
-- **Service Unavailable**: Similar to the previous one, this experiment randomly terminates incoming requests but responds with a `Service Unavailable` message and a 503 response code.
+- Disrupt a percentage of requests made against a specific region.
-- **AWS Region Unavailable**: This simulates region outages and failovers by randomly terminating incoming requests to mimic regional service disruptions.
+- Simulate the complete outage of a specific region.
-- **Latency**: This introduces a specified amount of latency to each API call, useful for simulating slow network conditions or network performance issues.
+- Introduce latency to all API calls to simulate network service degradations.

 {{< img-simple src="localstack-chaos-engineering-dashboard.png" width=300 alt="Image of LocalStack Chaos Engineering dashboard">}}